Back to Blog

 • Only assign during allowed texting hours

-• Pause assignments during known bad times
+• Pause assignments during restricted times

 • Resume automatically when appropriate